FAQ

 Anō te pai!
 Whakapapa is the foundation of who we are – this project doesn't replace or question it, it supports it.
 DNA testing—for genealogical purposes—is another tool, not a better one: it helps strengthen lines, patch gaps, and catch errors where records fall short.
 It can show forgotten descent paths and find lost kin.
 It also helps correct colonial paper trails and uncover lost or hidden ties.
 Even if your own line is strong, your DNA adds weight to the Kāi Tahu whole.
 One test can help many, not just you.
 The more who join in, the stronger our truth stands.

-VII.
-Do you research Waitaha, patupaiarehe, and stuff like that?
+VIII.
+Do you research Waitaha and patupaiarehe?
 Monica Matamua has relatives in Peru and Persia, proven by DNA testing.

 We do, sure. ¯\_ (ツ)_/¯ The Waitaha stories, as most folks know them, evolved from those of our own teachers and elders.

-What folks get wrong about Mrs Matamua's (Ngāti Tūwharetoa, Ngāti Maru, Whanganui Māori) DNA results is exactly how little they understand DNA testing.
+What folks get wrong about Monica's (Ngāti Tūwharetoa, Ngāti Maru, Whanganui Māori) DNA results is exactly how little they understand DNA testing.
 Her results were perfectly consistent with Polynesian haplogroups, given the level of testing she used—the National Geographic Genographic survey (as shown here and here).

 Non-Polynesian bits like 28% northeast Asian, 20% southeast Asian, and broad "Oceanian" that could even include Aboriginal Australians, are a direct result of the Genographic project having very few Polynesian or Māori reference samples.
 Lacking enough data, they compared her DNA to nearby populations and reported similarities.
 This is a well-known quirk of commercial DNA testing: databases are heavily skewed toward Western/European populations (Turanga, 2025).